10 things to do in Baku, Azerbaijan

 Designed by British-Iraqi architect, the late Zaha Hadid, the Heydar Aliyev Center is a marvel of modern design.
 Not one straight line was used in its design, and its bright white interiors and exteriors were chosen to showcase Baku’s ‘bright future’.
 Inside you’ll find exhibitions showcasing traditional and contemporary Azerbaijani art, music, fashion and design.
 There’s also a spectacular concert hall, so keep an eye on their event listings.

-12th century Maiden Tower
+Maiden Tower Baku

 Climb the staircase to the rooftop